Db-Lau/Portfolio-Debbie-Lau/README.md

 # Debbie Lau :woman_technologist:

-I am a passionate data analyst having experience in both academic and industry in diverse topics.
+I am a passionate data analyst having experience in both academia and industry in diverse topics.
 In Göteborgs Universitet, I developed regression models to improve the causal inference of public health and educational policies.
-While currently in the industry, I continue to use data analystics in the area of supply chain optimization.
+While currently in the industry, I continue to use data analytics in the area of supply chain optimization.

 Being enthusiastic at the statistical modelling and programming, I enjoy applying these skills to solve realworld questions both at work and leisure.
 Below shows the directory of repositories I develop during my leisure, and links to my PhD projects.